Ronnie Peterson: Early life

-Peterson was born in the bourough Almby in Örebro, Sweden.
+Peterson was born in the borough of Almby in Örebro, Sweden.
 He developed his driving style at a young age while competing in karting, and rapidly worked his way up to the pinnacle of European karting before switching to cars.

 Formulas Three and Two

 After his karting years, Peterson entered Formula Three racing in the Svebe, a 1-litre, Brabham-derived Formula car he co-designed with his father Bengt (who was a baker) and Sven Andersson.

-Superb results from the outset quickly attracted the attention of the ambitious Tecno company from Italy, who signed him in 1968.
-With them, he won the 1969 Formula Three Championship.
+Superb results from the outset quickly attracted the attention of the ambitious Tecno company from Italy, who signed Peterson in 1968.
+With them, he won the 1969 Formula Three Championship and the 1969 Monaco Formula Three race.

-Even after his elevation to F1 status Peterson still drove in lower echelon racing series (which was common at the time), winning the 1971 European Formula Two Championship driving for March.
+Even after his elevation to F1 status, Peterson still drove in lower echelon racing series (which was common at the time), winning the 1971 European Formula Two Championship driving for March.

 Formula One

 Early years

 Peterson made his Grand Prix debut in a March 701 for Colin Crabbe's works-supported Antique Automobiles Racing Team at the 1970 Monaco Grand Prix.
 The limited budget of Crabbe's privateer team allowed only minimal testing, and Peterson qualified 12th out of 16 cars in the race.
-He was 10 places behind Jackie Stewart and Chris Amon, both on the front row of the grid in their newer specification 701s, but only just behind the more experienced Jo Siffert in the second works March.
+He was ten places behind Jackie Stewart and Chris Amon, both on the front row of the grid in their newer specification 701s, but only just behind the more experienced Jo Siffert in the second works March.
 Peterson was the only March driver to finish the race, in seventh place.
-In 1971 Peterson moved up to the full March works team, and made an instant impression.
+In 1971, Peterson moved up to the full March works team, and made an instant impression.
 Five Formula One Grand Prix second places earned him the position of runner-up to Jackie Stewart in that year's World Championship.
 Within that year, Peterson drove in the World Sports Car Championship driving an Autodelta Alfa Romeo to win the Watkins Glen 6 hours.
 Peterson stayed at March until 1973, when he signed for John Player Team Lotus to partner Emerson Fittipaldi.